brunostjohn/zefirs-flashy-cooler/README.md

 ### Last words
 I'm literally learning JavaScript, NodeJS, and all the other technologies I'm using here while writing this.
 If there's anything you feel can be improved, feel free to submit a PR.

-Massive thanks to TheDordo from the SignalRGB theme for working on REing the display's LCD protocol with me.
+Massive thanks to TheDordo from the SignalRGB theme for working on REing the display's USB protocol with me.